JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill2/index.md

 <img src="../../assets/images/android studio main menu.png" alt="Android Studio" style="width:600px;">

-Then select "Basic Activity" from the Phone and Tablet tab, as the template to use.
+Then select "No Activity" from the Phone and Tablet tab, as the template to use.

 <img src="../../assets/images/android studio create project 1.png" alt="Android Studio" style="width:600px;">

-We will use this template as a starting point since it provides the basic stuff needed to get a simple screen up and running out of the box, so we can start building our app on top of it 👍
+We will use this template as a starting point since it provides an empty application structure, so we can start adding our screens on top of it 👍

 We will get back to it in detail, but for now we can think of an "Activity" as a screen within our app.